What's Really in Your Tap Water? A Family Guide

 Toxicological Focus: The PFAS "Forever" Problem

-To understand the risk, we must look at the molecular behavior of PFAS (per- and polyfluoroalkyl substances).
-These compounds feature a carbon-fluorine bond—one of the strongest in organic chemistry—making them virtually indestructible in the environment.
+PFAS (per- and polyfluoroalkyl substances) earn the nickname "forever chemicals" from their molecular structure: a carbon-fluorine bond, one of the strongest in organic chemistry, makes them virtually indestructible in the environment.
 Endocrine Disruption Pathways: PFAS are structural analogs to long-chain fatty acids.
 Once ingested, they bind to human transport proteins like albumin and activate the Peroxisome Proliferator-Activated Receptor Alpha (PPARα).
 This activation can disrupt lipid metabolism, thyroid hormone signaling, and immune response.
 For developing infants, even parts-per-trillion (ppt) exposure during windows of biological vulnerability can have lifelong impacts on metabolic health and vaccine efficacy.

 Regulatory Gaps: EPA vs. Health Goals.
-While the EPA recently established an Enforceable Maximum Contaminant Level (MCL) of 4.0 ppt for PFOA and PFOS, many toxicologists point to the Maximum Contaminant Level Goal (MCLG) of zero.
+In April 2024 the EPA established an enforceable Maximum Contaminant Level (MCL) of 4.0 parts per trillion for PFOA and PFOS, yet many toxicologists point to the Maximum Contaminant Level Goal (MCLG) of zero.
 At R3, we benchmark against these zero-exposure goals, acknowledging that the "regulatory safe" level is often a compromise between public health and the economic feasibility for water utilities.

 • Carbon-fluorine bond: indestructible molecular structure